 Don’t just take our word for it.
 Here’s Guy Kawasaki himself recapping the 10 20 30 rule and explaining why he came up with it.

 - More engaging – Naturally, shorter presentations with less text encourage more speaking and visuals.
-It’s easy to hide behind the text, but the most engaging presentations out there are manifested in what the speaker says, not what they show.
+It’s easy to hide behind the text, but the most exciting presentations out there are manifested in what the speaker says, not what they show.

 - More direct – Following the 10 20 30 rule promotes the necessary information and slashes the redundant.
-When you force yourself to make it as brief as possible, you naturally prioritise the key points and keep your audience focussed on what you want.
+When you force yourself to make it as brief as possible, you naturally prioritise the key points and keep your audience focused on what you want.